-The PreACT is a practice ACT test, which is a college admission test that serves that same purpose as the SAT.
+The PreACT is a practice ACT test, which is a college admission exam that serves the same purpose as the SAT.
 The PreACT simulates the ACT testing experience by providing students early exposure to ACT test questions and predictive score ranges on the 1–36 ACT scale.
 This helps students get comfortable with the standardized testing experience and understand how they are doing in core subjects.
-It also helps students, parents/guardians and educators identify areas where additional support might be necessary.

-Newton North encourages sophomores to take the PreACT in order gain experience with standardized tests and learn more about who they are as learners and what interests they have related to the world of work.
-Since this is a practice test, PreACT test scores are not shared with colleges.
-Once school counselors receive the scores, they will meet individually with each student to explain their scores and career interest results.
+Since this is a practice test, PreACT test scores are not shared with colleges and will not be included on a student’s transcript.
+Once school counselors receive the scores in the winter, they will meet individually with each student to explain their scores and career interest results.
 The students will then bring the scores and information home for their family to review.

 Facts to consider:

-- The cost is $30.00 and payment will be accepted through on on-line system called RegiSmart.
-The details of the payment program and the time frame will be sent out by early next week.
+- The cost is $30.00 and payment will be accepted through an on-line system.
+The details of the payment program and the time frame are forthcoming.

-- Fee waivers are available to students/families who are eligible to receive financial assistance.
-Information on how to apply for a fee waiver is forthcoming.
+- Fee waivers are available to students/families who are eligible to receive financial assistance and can be requested when registering for the PreACT online.

 - The ACT recognizes an alternate test date for religious purposes only.
-An alternate PreACT test date has yet to be scheduled and details will be forthcoming.
+An alternate PreACT test date has yet to be scheduled and details are forthcoming.

-- Students, who are currently on an IEP or a 504 Accommodation Plan and want to request special testing accommodations, must purchase a ticket and then provide the following information, via email, to the Newton North Testing Coordinator.
-Student name, IEP or 504 Plan, and specific testing accommodations requested, as indicated on the formal plan.
+- Students, who are currently on an IEP or a 504 Accommodation Plan and want to request testing accommodations, must register, purchase a ticket, and then provide the following information, via email, to the Newton North Testing Coordinator: Student name, IEP or 504 Plan, and specific testing accommodations requested, as indicated on the formal plan.